d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 elements and discards all negative elements
 (setting the corresponding activations to 0).
 To gain some intuition, we can plot the function.
-Because it is used so commonly, `ndarray` supports the `relu` function as a native operator.

 As you can see, the activation function is piecewise linear.

 ```{.python .input  n=2}